RaeesBhatti/skycatch-project/README.md

 into the S3 bucket under the name `image-data.csv`.

 ## Flaws
-Following are some known flaws in `EventsProcessor` function:
+Following are some known flaws in `ImageProcessor` function:
 * Library for parsing EXIF data is not as widely used compared to other libs in JS landscape.
 * Library for parsing XMP data is not as widely used compared to other libs in JS